AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_android_uikit.md

 ## Test your app

 To check that your code works, host an Interactive Live Streaming event from your app and connect to it as the audience from a web demo.
-To do this:
+To test real-time engagement with your app:

 1. [Generate a temporary token](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All#generate-a-temporary-token) in Agora Console.

-3. In Android Studio, in `/app/java/com.example.<projectname>/MainActivity`, update `appId`, `channelName` and `token` with the values for your temporary token.
+2. In Android Studio, in `/app/java/com.example.<projectname>/MainActivity`, update `appId`, `channelName` and `token` with the values for your temporary token.

-4. Run your app.
+3. Run your app on a device.

    The app is now the host of the Interactive Live Streaming event.

-5. In your browser on another machine, navigate to https://webdemo.agora.io/agora-web-showcase/examples/Agora-Web-Tutorial-1to1-Web/ and update _App ID_, _Channel_ and _Token_ with the values for your temporary token, then click *JOIN*.
+5. In your browser on another device, navigate to the [Basic Communication sample app](https://webdemo.agora.io/agora-web-showcase/examples/Agora-Web-Tutorial-1to1-Web/), update _App ID_, _Channel_ and _Token_ with the values for your temporary token, then click *JOIN*.

    The user in the browser is a member of the audience in the event.

+## Next steps

+In a test or production environment, use a token server to generate token is recommended to ensure communication security, see [Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive%20Broadcast/token_server?platform=All%20Platforms) for details.